sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

 **Part (b) [12 pts].** Implementation.

-Create a new class
+Create a new class {% highlight scala %}nlp.a2.LogNaiveBayesModel[Label, Feature, Value]{% endhighlight %}

-    nlp.a2.LogNaiveBayesModel[Label, Feature, Value]

-that, like the previous version, extends
+that, like the previous version, extends {% highlight scala %}nlpclass.NaiveBayesModelToImplement[Label, Feature, Value]{% endhighlight %}

-    nlpclass.NaiveBayesModelToImplement[Label, Feature, Value]

-As before, you will have to implement the `predict` method:

-    def predict(features: Vector[(Feature, Value)]): Label
+As before, you will have to implement the `predict` method: {% highlight scala %}def predict(features: Vector[(Feature, Value)]): Label{% endhighlight %}

 But, this time, you will compute the argmax using logarithms of probabilities instead of multiplying simple probabilities together.

-You should also create a class
+You should also create a class {% highlight scala %}nlp.a2.LogAddLambdaNaiveBayesTrainer[Label, Feature, Value]{% endhighlight %}

-    nlp.a2.LogAddLambdaNaiveBayesTrainer[Label, Feature, Value]

 That is exactly the same as your `AddLambdaNaiveBayesTrainer` except that it returns a `LogNaiveBayesModel` instead of a `NaiveBayesModel`.
 Feel free to reuse code as much as possible here.